informaticaucm-TPI/202223-PlantsVsZombies/enunciados/practica1/practica1_en.md

 <!-- TOC --><a name="33-observaciones-a-la-implementación"></a>
 ### 3.3 Observations about the implementación

 - The executing application only needs one game, one controller and one scanner.
 Accordingly, in any execution of the application there will only ever be a single instance of the `Game` class, a single instance of the `Controller` class and a single instance of the `Scanner` class (which we refer to as the `game` object, the `controller` object and the `scanner` object, or simply the `game`, the `controller` and the `scanner`).
-At any given time, you will also only need a single instance of the list classes, though you may decide to create a new one each time a reset is used[^2].
+At any given time, you will also only need a single instance of each of the list classes, though you may decide to create a new one each time a reset is used[^2].

 - We provide you with some templates containing part of the code for the application.